sourcegraph/about/blogposts/gophercon-2019-what-got-us-here-won-t-get-us-there.md

 ![2019](/gophercon-2019/gophercon-2019-91-gophercon2019.jpg)

-Yesterday I gave myself a little challenge, I decided to go meet every person who looks like me, so I went throught the entire GopherCon, taking pictures with complete strangers thinking "this has potential, I want to meet every single person that looks like me at the conference".
+Yesterday I gave myself a little challenge, I decided to go meet every person who looks like me, so I went through the entire GopherCon, taking pictures with complete strangers thinking "this has potential, I want to meet every single person that looks like me at the conference".

 Out of 1800 people I couldn't fill this slide.